 This was a matching exercise in which candidates heard a conversation describing five people in a wedding photograph.
-In general the majority of candidates were able to find the correct answer, but more than half of candidates put the answer C for Question 19.
-There is always a distractor in this task and this time it was recognizing that looking like a film star is not the same as being one.
+In general the majority of candidates were able to find the correct answer but a number of candidates put the answer C for Question 19.
+There is always a distractor in this task and this time it was recognising that looking like a film star is not the same as being one.
 In fact the answer was A: ist extrem gut aussehend.